CinthiaDayanara/Hello-world-php/readme.md

+# Hello World PHP Project

+This project is a simple PHP application that prints a "Hello World" message in the browser.
+It is designed to show the basics of PHP and how to configure it in a local environment using a web server such as Apache.

+## Description

+The purpose of this project is to provide a basic introduction to PHP programming, as well as setting up a local web server to run PHP applications.
+This project can serve as a foundation for beginners who want to learn PHP and integration with servers like Apache.

+The main file of the application is `index.php`, which prints a message on the screen when accessed through a browser.

 # Instructions to run the PHP application

 Follow these steps to download, configure and run the PHP application on your local machine.